MicrosoftDocs/msteams-docs/msteams-platform/samples/collaboration-controls-limitations.md

 ## Files

 When navigating into the Archive folder after archiving files, users may experience duplicate archive folders.
-Navigating from the archive folder(s) to the files main view will resolve the issue, and files that are archived will not be removed.
+Navigating from the archive folder(s) to the files main view will resolve the issue, and files that are archived won't be removed.

 ## Controls